CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 There are also several books pertaining to control theory that cover neural network solutions.

 In this study I am using a 3R robot.
-The rigid body mechanics are well studied, but there are focus articles relating to space division on the basis of the 3R singularity set that are relevant to understanding the style of manifold we intend to learn:
+The rigid body mechanics are well studied, and there are focus articles relating to space division on the basis of the 3R singularity set that are relevant to understanding the style of manifold we intend to learn: